How to Become a Principal

 Salary Information for Principals

-According to the Bureau of Labor Statistics, the average Elementary, Middle, and High School Principal made about $96,400 in 2019.
-Principal’s salaries are largely determined by the type of school they are employed by, the size of school, and the funding within the district their school operates within.
-Other facts influence principal’s salaries as well, such as the years of experience they are bringing to the school or seniority within the administration and district.
+According to the Bureau of Labor Statistics, the median salary for Elementary, Middle, and High School Principals was about $104,070 according to the most up to date data (from 2024).
+Principal’s salaries are largely determined by the type of school they are employed by, the size of the school, and the funding within the district in which their school operates.
+Other factors influence principals’ salaries, such as the years of experience they bring to the school and their seniority within the administration and district.

 Demand for Principals

-The job outlook for elementary, middle, and high school principals is about average, with availability of jobs projected to increase at a rate of 4% from 2018-2028.
-Principals are a vital part of any school and, because of this, there will always be a general need for competent principals and school administrators.
+The job outlook for elementary, middle, and high school principals is about average, with job availability projected to increase by 4% from 2018-2028.
+Principals are a vital part of any school, and as a result, there will always be a general need for competent principals and school administrators.

 School Administration Shortages by State

-shortage area is defined by the U.S. Department of Education as a role in which “there is an inadequate supply” of qualified professionals.
+The U.S. Department of Education defines a teacher shortage area as a grade level, subject/discipline, or geographic area in which the Secretary determines there is an inadequate supply of elementary or secondary school teachers.
 The Department allows states to identify their own shortage areas but encourages them to follow a prescribed methodology based on unfilled positions, positions filled by professionals with irregular certifications, and positions filled by professionals certified in other areas.
-Because the Department allows states to report shortages as they wish, some states only report teacher shortages while others include administrative shortages as well.
-Please reference each state’s department of education to learn more about their particular shortage areas.
+Because the Department allows states to report shortages as they wish, some states report only teacher shortages, while others also include administrative shortages.

 The following states report a shortage of school administrators: